Speak up for those who can’t during Elder Abuse Awareness Month

 June 21, 2017 | Article by Chain | Cohn | Clark staff | Community Service , Tips & Information Social Share

 More than 500,000 incidents of elder abuse are reported to authorities each year in the United States.
+For those affected, seeking legal help for elder abuse is often a critical step in addressing these injustices.
 Additionally, an estimated 5 million, or 1 in 10, older Americans are abused or neglected each year, according to the U.S. Administration on Aging.

 Sadly, many cases go unreported.